British watchdog investigates Reckitt's Nurofen Express ad

 Confirmation of the ASA investigation, which was launched in March, came a day after an Australian court said Reckitt had misled consumers by marketing identical products for different types of pain.

-The Australian court found that Nurofen Back Pain, Period Pain, Migraine Pain and Tension Headache products were identical and that Reckitt had "engaged in misleading conduct" by labeling them for different ailments.
+The Australian court found that Nurofen Back Pain, Period Pain, Migraine Pain and Tension Headache products were identical and that Reckitt had "engaged in misleading conduct" by labelling them for different ailments.

 Regarding the British investigation, a Reckitt spokeswoman said there was robust science behind its claims, which had all been approved by the relevant authorities.
 She declined to comment further as the investigation was ongoing.